XmingHsueh/STOP-G/README.md

 ## Citation

-If you find this repo useful for your research, please consider to cite:
+If you found this code useful, please consider citing the paper below.
 ```latex
 @article{xue2023scalable,
   title={A Scalable Test Problem Generator for Sequential Transfer Optimization},